BuonHobo/tesi-triennale/Content/Task Planning.md

 However, the benefits of accurate temporal coordination in HRC scenarios often outweigh these challenges, as it improves safety, efficiency, and overall task performance.
 In HRC scenarios, where humans and robots work together, timeline-based planning can ensure that the robot's actions align with the temporal expectations of the human collaborator.
 This synchronization is crucial for smooth and effective coordination between humans and robots.

 Overall, timeline-based planning provides a powerful framework for dealing with complex planning problems that involve temporal constraints and uncertainty.
-It offers a rigorous and intelligent approach to modeling and solving real-world problems.
+It offers a rigorous and intelligent approach to modeling and solving real-world issues.

 ## PLATINUm

 PLATINUm [[umbrico2017platinum]] (Planning and Acting with TImeliNes under Uncertainty) is a new planning framework developed at CNR (Consiglio Nazionale delle Ricerche) that advances the state of the art with the ability to deal with temporal uncertainty both at the planning and plan execution level.
-It is a comprehensive planning system endowed with a new algorithm for temporal planning with uncertainty, heuristic search capabilities grounded on hierarchical modeling, and a robust plan execution module to address temporal uncertainty while executing plans .
+It is a comprehensive planning system endowed with a new algorithm for temporal planning with uncertainty, heuristic search capabilities grounded on hierarchical modeling, and a robust plan execution module to address temporal uncertainty while executing plans.

 PLATINUm has been successfully deployed in a manufacturing scenario to support Human-Robot Collaboration.
-The system has been developed and deployed within the FourByThree research project .
+The system has been developed and deployed within the FourByThree research project.
 The PLATINUm planning and acting capabilities have been integrated into a software environment that facilitates the adaptation of a new robotic arm in different HRC manufacturing scenarios.
-The proposed planning system has been completely deployed in a realistic case study, demonstrating its ability to support productive and safe collaboration between human and robot .
+The proposed planning system has been completely deployed in a realistic case study, demonstrating its ability to support productive and safe collaboration between human and robot.

-One of the key strengths of PLATINUm is its ability to handle temporal uncertainty both at planning and execution time.
+One of the key strengths of PLATINUm is its ability to handle temporal uncertainty, both at planning and execution time.
 This allows the framework to address problems where not all features of a domain are under the control of the system.
-Moreover, the combination of temporal flexibility and temporal uncertainty allows P&S controllers to generate flexible and temporally robust plans that can be dynamically adapted at execution time without generating new plans from scratch .
+Moreover, the combination of temporal flexibility and temporal uncertainty allows P&S controllers to generate flexible and temporally robust plans that can be dynamically adapted at execution time without generating new plans from scratch.

 PLATINUm is implemented in Java, a portable and robust programming language with a vast ecosystem of libraries and tools.
 Java's platform independence enables PLATINUm to run on various operating systems, while its object-oriented nature promotes modular and maintainable code for extensibility and long-term maintenance.